Vizol Angami: Naga nationalism

-Vizol was elected a member of the first Nagaland Assembly in February 1964 from the Southern Angami-II (Vidhan Sabha constituency) constituency as a Naga National Democratic Party candidate (later became the Nagaland People's Council) and later became the leader of the Opposition till it resigned en bloc after a ceasefire agreement was signed in September 1964.
+Vizol was elected a member of the first Nagaland Assembly in February 1964 from the Southern Angami II Assembly constituency constituency as a Naga National Democratic Party candidate (later became the Nagaland People's Council) and later became the leader of the Opposition until it resigned en bloc after a ceasefire agreement was signed in September 1964.
 He did not contest the second state elections in 1969.

 Peace initiatives

 In 1966, Vizol was part of the five member-Nagaland Peace Commission formed in Kohima as an initiative of the Nagaland Baptist Church Council.
 It passed a resolution asking government authorities and public to strengthen peace work in Nagaland.
-Along with Vizol, Nabakrushna Choudhuri, Lakshmi N. Menon, Mayangnokcha Ao, and Nivukha were part of the commission.
+Along with Vizol Angami, Nabakrushna Choudhuri, Lakshmi N. Menon, Mayangnokcha Ao, and Nivukha were part of the commission.
 They met the Naga underground leaders at Chedema.

+Political career

-First term as Chief Minister (1974–1975)
+First term as Chief Minister (1974–75)

 He was re-elected in 1974 from the Southern Angami II constituency, and was unanimously chosen as the leader of United Democratic Front party and was appointed the Chief Minister of Nagaland.
 The government later collapsed due to defections.
 Following political instability, President’s rule was imposed in the state on March 22, 1975.

-Second term as Chief Minister (1977–1980)
+Second term as Chief Minister (1977–80)

 Vizol was again re-elected uncontested to the Nagaland Assembly in 1977 and became the Chief Minister for the second time but it again collapsed in 1980.

 Post Chief Ministership

-In the subsequent two general elections in 1982 and 1987, Vizol failed to get elected.
+In the subsequent general elections in 1982 and 1987, Vizol failed to get elected.

-In the 1989 elections, he kept out of the fray but led the newly formed Nagaland People’s Council, the new name of Naga National Democratic Party, currently as Naga People's Front (NPF), as the party Chairman.
+In the 1989 elections, he kept out of the fray but led the newly formed Nagaland People's Council, the new name of Naga National Democratic Party, currently as Naga People's Front (NPF), as the party Chairman.
 He contested the 1989 Lok Sabha election, but lost to Congress candidate Shikiho Sema.
-He was a member of the Rajya Sabha from 1992 to 1997 and also a member of the Parliamentary Committee on Communication, Energy, Gas, Afforestation and Eco-development.
+Vizol was a member of the Rajya Sabha from 1992 to 1998 and also a member of the Parliamentary Committee on Communication, Energy, Gas, Afforestation and Eco-development.

-He was the founding member of the Nagaland State Branch of the Indian Red Cross Society in 1982, and served as its Chairman till he resigned in 2004, on health grounds.
+Vizol was the founding member of the Nagaland State Branch of the Indian Red Cross Society in 1982, and served as its Chairman till he resigned in 2004, on health grounds.
 He was known to lead a life of simplicity, honesty and peace loving, which he showed in his way of living to be emulated by others.